 The blue and green hues of the logo exude safety, health, and hope.

-• Blue – stands for technology.
+- Blue stands for technology.
 Thoughtful, systematic fulfillment of commitments taken on by HFHI and program participants.
-Every house is built following technical documentation and requirements to ensure safety and durability.
-Occupants must consistently pay the mortgage to own the home.
+Every house is built in accordance with technical documentation and requirements to ensure safety and durability.
+Occupants must consistently make mortgage payments to own the home.

 The unique font used for the logo is Monotype Clearface Gothic Std Bold.
 The lines, expanded at the ends, emphasize openness to others’ needs and the stability achieved through collaboration with Habitat.